Krispy Kreme: Growth

 Expansion occurred in the 1950s, including an early store in Savannah, Georgia.
 By the 1960s, Krispy Kreme was known throughout the Southeast, and it began to expand into other areas.
 In 1976, Krispy Kreme Doughnut Corporation became a wholly owned subsidiary of Beatrice Foods of Chicago, Illinois.
 The headquarters for Krispy Kreme remained in Winston-Salem.
 A group of franchisees purchased the corporation back from Beatrice Foods in 1982.

 Krispy Kreme began another phase of rapid expansion in the 1990s, opening stores outside the southeastern United States where most of their stores were located.
 In December 2001, Krispy Kreme opened its first store outside the US in Mississauga, Ontario, Canada.
+The minimum investment amount to open a Krispy Kreme franchise ranges from approximately $450,000 to above $4M.